How Your Staff Can Make or Break Your IT

 Here are a few practices everyone should keep in mind.

-1. Enable Two-Factor Authentication: This should be on the top of everyone’s to-do list.
-Enabling Two-Factor Authentication on all of your sensitive online info is one of the best ways to lock down your information.
+- Enable Two-Factor Authentication, Your First (and most important) Line of Defense: This should be on the top of everyone’s to-do list.
+Enabling Two-Factor Authentication on all of your sensitive online accounts is one of the best ways to lock down your information.

-2. Do All The Techie Things: Anti-virus software and offsite data backups should be a given that your IT department takes care of.
-If you don’t have an IT department, do your research or get some help so that you can get the right cybersecurity tools in place.
+- Make Sure All The Foundational Defenses Are In Place: Anti-virus software and off-site data backups should be a given that your IT department takes care of.
+If you don’t have an IT department, do your research or get help to ensure you get the right protections tools in place.